sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 ### Scope

-  This document provide information about the implementation of Port Forward Error Correction (FEC) Bit Error Rate (BER) measurement.
+  This document provides information about the implementation of Port Forward Error Correction (FEC) Bit Error Rate (BER) measurement.
   This new statistic will include correctable bits and uncorrectable bits BER.

 ### Abbreviations

   FEC        - Forward Error Correction.
   BER        - Bits Error Rate, a measure of percentage of transmitted bits that are received incorrectly.
-  Pre FEC    - The number of bits which FEC successsfully correct.
+  Pre FEC    - The number of bits which FEC successfully correct.
-  Post FEC   - The number of bits which FEC fail to correct.
+  Post FEC   - The number of bits which FEC fails to correct.
   Frame      - size of each FEC block.
   Symbol     - part of the FEC structure which the error detection and correction base on.
   RS-FEC     - Reed Solomon Forward Error correction, RS-544 = 5440 total size , RS-528 = 5280 total size
   NRZ        - Non Return to Zero encoding
-  PAM4       - Pulse Amplitude Modulation 4 level eocoding
+  PAM4       - Pulse Amplitude Modulation 4 level encoding

 ### 1 Overview

 ##### FEC is a common hardware feature deployed in a high speed interconnect.
-Due to the signal integrity issue, date being tarnsfer might have bit(s) corruption.
-The FEC will correct the data's corruptiom and increment counters to account for corrected bits (Pre FEC) or uncorrected frame (Post FEC)
+Due to the signal integrity issue, date being transfer might have bit(s) corruption.
+The FEC will correct the data's corruption and increment counters to account for corrected bits (Pre FEC) or uncorrected frame (Post FEC)

 #### 1.1 Functional Requirements
 #####  This HLD is to
 #####  - enhance the current "show interface counter fec-stat" to include Pre and Post BER statistic as new columns
 #####  - Add Pre and Post FEC BER per interface into Redis DB for telemetry streaming
-#####  - Calculate the Pre and Post FEC BER at the same intervale as the PORT_STAT poll rate which is 1 sec.
+#####  - Calculate the Pre and Post FEC BER at the same interval as the PORT_STAT poll rate which is 1 sec.

 #### 1.2 CLI Requirements

-##### The existing "show interface counter fec-stat" will enhanced to include two additional columns for BER (b/s).
+##### The existing "show interface counter fec-stat" will be enhanced to include two additional columns for BER (b/s).
 ##### - Pre FEC BER
 ##### - Post FEC BER

 ### 2 Architecture Design

-#### There is no changes in the current Sonic Architecture.
+#### There are no changes in the current Sonic Architecture.

 ### 3 High-Level Design